You may wish to see an introductory page with a map first.

 The Byzantine emperors did not constitute a threat for Mehmet II, but the conquest of Constantinople could lead to a sort of European crusade to defend or regain the city.
 Mehmet II did not fear so much a by land attack in the Balkans: in 1444 the Ottomans had already defeated at Varna (a port in Bulgaria) a similar attempt by the Hungarians: on that occasion they had been helped by a Genoese fleet to relocate their armies from Anatolia to Varna.
 Mehmet II was more worried about the Byzantines getting support from Venice and Genoa in response to appeals by the pope.
 He knew he had to act quickly and that he needed to ensure Genoa would not scuttle his plans: at that time Venice was at war with Milan and also other influential Italian states were involved in this conflict (including the extremely rich Republic of Florence); Mehmet realized it would take some time before the Italians put aside their rivalries (they actually did so when they signed the peace of Lodi in 1454, one year after the fall of Constantinople).

 Fatih (the Conqueror) is the title given to Mehmet II in recognition of his conquests and Fatih Bridge is the name given in 1987 to the second bridge which crossed the Bosporus.
-The bridge is right above the fortress built by Mehmet II and it is the site of spectacular traffic jams.
+The bridge is right above the fortress built by Mehmet II.

 View of the Bosporus (towards Constantinople)